 I was proud to join with my colleagues in the 115th Congress to achieve these goals and make sweeping tax reform a reality.
 The Tax Cuts and Jobs Act, signed into law in December 2017, marked the first tax code overhaul in more than 30 years.
 It reduced tax rates for individuals and businesses alike, allowing the average American to keep more of their hard-earned money and companies to hire more workers.
 This pro-growth tax plan will lead to higher wages, more jobs, and an increase of our nation’s gross domestic product.
 The success of this overhaul is already showing across both the country and Commonwealth.

-While I served as Chairman of the House Appropriations Committee from 2011-2016, our committee worked hard to restore accountability at the IRS.
+While I served as Chairman of the House Appropriations Committee from 2011 to 2016, our committee worked hard to restore accountability at the IRS.
 We streamlined its operations, encouraged the agency to do more with less, and protected taxpayers from wasteful or inappropriate behavior.
-All the while, we increased funding in certain areas to improve customer service, resulting in faster response time, better fraud detection and stronger cybersecurity.
+All the while, we increased funding in certain areas to improve customer service, resulting in faster response time, better fraud detection, and stronger cybersecurity.

-I am also a long-time proponent of legislation that seeks to permanently end the “estate tax,” which is also known as the death tax.
-The loss of a loved one is hard enough to face without the threat of the federal government claiming much of what a parent or spouse spent a lifetime building – whether that is a family home, savings account, farm or small business.
+I am a long-time proponent of legislation that seeks to permanently end the “estate tax,” also commonly known as the death tax.
+The loss of a loved one is hard enough to face without the threat of the federal government claiming much of what a parent or spouse spent a lifetime building – whether that is a family home, savings account, farm, or small business.
+I was pleased the Tax Cuts and Jobs Act doubled the death tax exemption to provide relief to grieving families.
 This will continue to be a priority as Congress considers legislation related to tax reform.